d-wid/pipewire-eq-startup-script/README.md

     ACTUALOUTPUTHARDWARE1="K3:playback_FL"				#Edit as needed.
     ACTUALOUTPUTHARDWARE2="K3:playback_FR"				#Edit as needed.

-    #These probably need not be changed, though feel free to anyway.
+    #These probably need not be changed, though feel free to make changes anyway.
     NODENAME=EQ #Name of virtual device
     PWLINKORJACKCONNECT="pw-jack jack_connect" #Replacing "pw-jack jack_connect" with "pw-link" may be possible for Pipewire 0.3.26 and above
     CHECKEDPORT=$CALFFIRSTIN2